Ukraine-Russia crisis: What to know about rising fear of war

 HOW IS UKRAINE’S ECONOMY FARING?

 “Today we have contained the situation, despite the information panic.
-We have taken many different steps, stabilized the hryvnia and calmed the markets,” Zelenskyy said after talks with Rutte.
+We have taken many different steps, stabilized the hryvnia and calmed the markets,” Zelenskyy said after talks with the leader of the Netherlands.
 “Today we see that the national currency is strengthening.”

 Ukraine’s president also said the country has been boosting its military capabilities, but stressed that all the weapons Ukraine is getting from its Western allies are strictly for defense purposes.